vorticose/nina.plugin.nightsummary/README.md

 I dedicate any and all copyright interest in this plugin template to the public domain.
 I make this dedication for the benefit of the public at large and to the detriment of my heirs and successors.
 I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

 ## Migrate Plugin to .NET7
+The following steps describe how to upgrade a plugin to .NET7.
+This is required for N.I.N.A.
+Version 3.0 and beyond.

 ### Solution upgrade
 1. Download [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)